About Us

 3. Laryngoscope 2005;115:591-4.
 Postoperative Bleeding after Diathermy and Dissection Tonsillectomy

-The World Health Organisation defines a fall as “an involuntary event resulting to a rest on the ground, floor or other lower level”.
-There are many factors contributing to a fall, including intrinsic causes such as patient’s age, psychological state, medical history, as well as extrinsic causes such as poor lighting, wet floor, floor has obstacles, inappropriate foot wear and inappropriate mobility aid.
+The World Health Organization defines a fall as “an involuntary event resulting to a rest on the ground, floor or other lower level”.
+There are many factors contributing to a fall, including intrinsic causes such as patient’s age, physiological and psychological state, medical history, as well as extrinsic causes such as poor lighting, wet floor, floor has obstacles, inappropriate footwear and inappropriate mobility aid.

 The undesirable consequences from a fall may lead to physical injuries such as bruising, fractures as well as psychological and social effects.
 This is known as the ‘post-fall syndrome’, which is the constant fear of a repeated fall, and may cause the victim to disengage in daily activities and thus affecting their quality of life.